 This financial report is designed to provide a general overview of the Frankfort Fire Protection District's finances for all those with an interest in the government's finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Finance Assistant, 333 West Nebraska Street, Frankfort, Illinois 60423.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to Finance, 333 West Nebraska Street, Frankfort, Illinois 60423.